 Having trouble sleeping is almost inevitable in this syndrome.
 Nightmares are common, and even when someone with PTSD is not thinking about the event, sleep is often disturbed.
 A common symptom among veterans is nocturnal myoclonus, a sudden spasm of the whole body while sleeping or drifting off into sleep.
 It lasts for about a fraction of a second, but may occur several times in a single night.
 Often people with PTSD will sleep through such a spasm, but their partner may not.
 Children with PTSD may have many nightmares, yet those dreams may not contain anything that's obviously related to the original trauma.

-Psychiatrists speak of four main symptoms that define PTSD – intrusion, avoidance, negative symptoms, and hyperarousal.
+Psychiatrists speak of 4 main symptoms that define PTSD – intrusion, avoidance, negative symptoms, and hyperarousal.
 Intrusion is the inability to keep memories of the event from returning.
 Avoidance is an attempt to avoid stimuli and triggers that may bring back those memories.
 Negative symptoms are ongoing negative feelings about oneself or others, and may include anger, guilt and shame, or a decreased ability to experience positive emotions.
 Hyperarousal is similar to jumpiness.
 It may include insomnia (trouble sleeping), a tendency to be easily startled, a constant feeling that danger or disaster is nearby, an inability to concentrate, extreme irritability, or even violent behaviour.